Poland CV Writing Guide

 Always include a cover letter with your CV, but never attach any official documents, like diplomas or testimonials to your application.

 Check the spelling and grammar of your Poland CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Polish or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Polish or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other Poland CV Info